nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 5 - Handling Ordinary Files.markdown

     Postscript files are properly formatted for input to a Postscript printer.

-10. (i).
-We can count the number of filenames by executing the command line:

-    `wc -l < foo`

-    which outputs the total number of lines in the file _foo_.
+10. 1.
+We can count the number of filenames by executing the command-line, `wc -l < foo`, which outputs the total number of lines in the file _foo_.

-    (ii).
-By displaying the octal dump of the files contents by executing:

-    `od -bc foo`

-    and checking for the presence of space character in the output.
+    2. By displaying the octal dump of the files contents by executing the command-line, `od -bc foo` and checking for the presence of space character in the output.

 11. DOS and UNIX text files differ by using different line ending characters.
 DOS uses a combination of **carriage return** and **line feed** characters (**\r\n**), whereas, UNIX uses **line feed** (**\n**) as the line ending character.